SahilM0018/SahilM0018/readme.md

 > Designed a normalized retail database, inserted sample sales data, and wrote analytical queries to uncover sales trends, top customers, and product performance.

 ### 🛍️[Library System SQL Project](https://github.com/sam0703899/Retail-Sales---SQL-Project)
+>This is a **MySQL-based** project designed to manage the complete lifecycle of library operations such as **book borrowing, member management, staff coordination, and fine handling**.

 ### 📦 Upcoming Projects
 - [ ] Customer churn detection